mne-tools/mne-hcp/README.md

 - this library breaks with some of MNE conventions due to peculiarities of the HCP data shipping policy.
 The basic IO is based on paths, not on files.

 ## dependencies

+The following main and additional dependencies are required to enjoy MNE-HCP:
 - MNE-Python master branch
 - scipy
 - numpy
 - matplotlib
+- scikit-learn (additional)

 ## usage